In this guide, we’ll be going over all the important things you should know before buying a digital piano or keyboard.

 Generally, more memory means higher-quality/longer samples can be stored in a digital piano.
 Cheaper models have less memory and manufacturers have to take a slightly different approach.

 Instead of recording each individual key of an acoustic piano they record every second or every third note and then stretch the samples using their modeling technologies to fill in the gaps.

-If you’re trying to figure out what instrument to go with (acoustic or digital), I highly recommend watching the video below:
+If you’re trying to decide what piano to go with acoustic or digital, I also highly recommend watching the video below: